 - Scale guide

-Originally designed for the 2020 Championship alone, the SF1000 will compete for the Scuderia in the 2020 and 2021 seasons after the FIA and teams agreed to extend the technical regulations in response to the disruption caused by the COVID-19 pandemic, though various developments are expected to be introduced for the 2021 season.
-The SF1000 was driven by four time world champion Sebastian Vettel and serial race winner Charles Leclerc in 2020, whilst Leclerc will be joined by incoming teammate Carlos Sainz Jr. in 2021, as Vettel leaves the team after six seasons.
+Originally designed for the 2020 Championship alone, the SF1000 chassis competed for the Scuderia in the 2020 and 2021 seasons after the FIA and teams agreed to extend the technical regulations in response to the disruption caused by the COVID-19 pandemic, though various developments are expected to be introduced for the 2021 season.
+The SF1000 was driven by four time world champion Sebastian Vettel and serial race winner Charles Leclerc in 2020, whilst Leclerc was joined by incoming teammate Carlos Sainz in 2021, as Vettel left the team after six seasons.

 Although the 2020/21 technical regulations have changed very little since 2019, the 2020 car was significantly different to last year’s SF90, which often proved the fastest car on the track, with the changes aimed at improving reliability and optimising aerodynamic downforce and balance.